 - High Speed Rotating Machinery: In turbo machinery applications there are requirements to react the centripetal forces with a lightweight and strong material.
 Typical products in this area are magnet retention systems for high speed motors and generator as used in F1 KERS systems, electric vehicles and aircraft actuation systems.
 These composite sleeves ensure that the permanent magnets on the rotors remain in place at high speeds.
 Other high speed machinery applications include composite flywheels for energy storage and sleeves for turbo molecular vacuum pumps.

 - Composite Transmission Shafts: Composite transmission shafts allow for the transmission of torque over longer lengths and at higher speeds than would be possible with metallic shafts.
 These shafts can also have tailored torsional compliance to protect neighboring hardware from torsional vibrations or shock loading.
 Being composite the shafts are light weight, can be produced to be electrically isolating and can operate in corrosive environments.
-These shafts find applications in high lift actuation systems in the aerospace industry, prop-shafts for motorsport and automotive industries through to larger shafts for rail and power generation.
+These shafts find applications in the aerospace industry, prop-shafts for motorsport and automotive industries through to larger shafts for rail and power generation.

 The Lentus Team have experience in building quantities of parts from a single product for a privateer motorsport outfit to 10,000 parts for medical applications through to 100,000 parts per year in volume production serving the most demanding of industries including Aerospace and Nuclear sectors.